Steve Schmidt

+Stephen Edward Schmidt (born September 28, 1970) is an American political and corporate strategist.
+He is best known as a co-founder of the Lincoln Project in 2019, in opposition to Donald Trump and his leadership of the Republican Party.
+He left it in 2021 and has co-founded the Save America Movement, a PAC organized to oppose the actions of the Republican Party under Trump.

-Stephen Edward Schmidt (born September 28, 1970) is an American political and corporate strategist, media commentator and founder of The Warning.
-He is known for working on Republican political campaigns, including those of President George W. Bush, California Governor Arnold Schwarzenegger, and Arizona Senator John McCain during his 2008 presidential campaign.
+Earlier, Schmidt had worked on Republican political campaigns, including those of President George W. Bush, California Governor Arnold Schwarzenegger, and Arizona Senator John McCain during his 2008 presidential campaign.

 He was a vice chair at the public relations firm Edelman, where he advised CEOs and senior decision makers at Fortune 500 corporations, until he stepped down July 2018.
 He became a political analyst for MSNBC in 2011, and appeared on the third season of Showtime's The Circus.

-Schmidt has been extremely critical of former President Donald Trump, and of the GOP for supporting him.
+Schmidt has been extremely critical of Donald Trump, and of the GOP for supporting him.
 In June 2018, Schmidt renounced the Republican Party as "fully the party of Trump".
+In September 2020, Schmidt predicted that violence would erupt as a result of Trump's election denial proclamations.
 In early December 2020, he stated: "The Republican Party is an organized conspiracy for the purposes of maintaining power for self-interest, and the self-interest of its donor class ...
 It's no longer dedicated to American democracy."

-Schmidt is a founder of The Lincoln Project, a group founded to campaign against former President Trump.
-He resigned from the board in 2021 in the wake of the John Weaver sexual harassment scandal, claiming that he had only learned of the allegations in the previous month, though this claim was contradicted by a former Lincoln Project employee.
+Schmidt is a founder of The Lincoln Project, a group founded to campaign against Donald Trump.
+It became the most financially successful Super-PAC in American history, raising almost $100 million to campaign against Trump's failed 2020 re-election bid.
+He left the group in 2021.

 In a podcast on December 14, 2020, Schmidt announced that he planned to register as a member of the Democratic Party.

 Early life and education

 The son of a schoolteacher and a telecommunications executive, Schmidt grew up in North Plainfield, New Jersey, where he became an Eagle Scout, a tight end on the high school football team, a two-year member of the National Honor Society, and senior class vice president.
 In 1988, he was one of two graduating seniors voted "most likely to succeed" by his classmates at North Plainfield High School.
 As a young boy, he distributed campaign materials for Democrat Bill Bradley's 1978 United States Senate election in New Jersey.

 Schmidt attended the University of Delaware from 1988 through the spring of 1993, majoring in political science.
 During this time, he registered as a Republican.
-He left three credits short of graduation because he did not pass a math course; Schmidt has said that he has been diagnosed with a learning disability that makes higher math difficult for him.
-He joined the Delta Tau Delta fraternity, was a member of the campus Reserve Officers' Training Corps (ROTC) program, and did field work for Republican candidates in Delaware, sometimes wearing campaign buttons to class.
+He left three credits short of graduation because he did not pass a math course.
+Schmidt has said that he has been diagnosed with a learning disability that makes higher math difficult for him.
+He joined the Delta Tau Delta fraternity, and worked on the 1992 gubernatorial campaign of Delaware Republican B. Gary Scott.
 Schmidt completed his final math course and received his degree in 2013.